 There are a number of high-end GPS-equipped dual camera car black box recorders on the market.
 They are good, but nearly all have disadvantages.
 For instance, the BlackVue range is excellent, but their models have separate second cameras that have to be hard-wired into vehicles.
 This makes the BlackVue device hard to take away, such as if the user wants to go on vacation and will rent a car and wish to be protected by his black box recorder.
 There are a couple of other allegedly top-shelf units, but they do not have the feature set or the convenience of the Vacron.

 So out of all the GPS-equipped dual camera black box recorders, only one model has all the right attributes and none of the drawbacks.
 That unit is the Vacron CDR-E07-WiFi.
 This is an all-in-one device, so it can be instantly moved from one vehicle to another, such as taking it away on vacation and using it in a rental vehicle.
 It is very small and unobtrusive, especially when it is hard-wired to power.
 It has infra-red LEDs that illuminate the interior of the vehicle, thus always providing evidence, even in pitch-black conditions that the driver was not holding a mobile phone while driving and that everybody was wearing seat belts.

 The CarBox Player software that comes with the Vacron provides all the data that is required for court cases and insurance claims.
 It shows time and date stamped video from both cameras, a GPS track on a Google Map, GPS speed of the vehicle, audio from the microphone and impact data from the G-Sensor.

 So here's the bottom line.
-If you get booked for a traffic offence and you know that you are innocent but you have no means of providing hard evidence such as car black box data, then you might as well just bite the bullet and pay the fine because you won't beat it.
+If you get booked for a traffic offence and you know that you are innocent but you have no means of providing hard evidence such as black box data, then you might as well just bite the bullet and pay the fine because you won't beat it.
 It's even a waste of time contacting me about it because I will tell you the same.
 If you have no hard evidence to refute the allegation, then you are screwed.
 Just go and pay the fine.